Customer Service: (816) 331-4331

 Monday - Friday

-Water Services collects over 350 water samples a year, this report details results collected during 2020.
+Water Services collects over 350 water samples a year and this report details results collected during 2021.
 If you have questions or would like to request a paper copy, please contact Don Tyler, Water Services Manager at (816) 322-1885.

-For information regarding water/sewer billing, please click the following link: Utility Billing >
+For information regarding water/sewer billing, please visit Utility Billing.

 Frozen water lines can lead to costly repairs for homeowners.
 Explore the information below to learn how to prevent water lines from freezing and actions to take if they do freeze.

 Please call Missouri One Call at (800) DIG-RITE or 8-1-1 for line locates.
 Requests are accepted 24 hours a day, seven days a week.

 Explore the information below to learn more about water usage statistics.